NullSpend Docs

 PathEventsTransportRetries

-Proxy-sidecost_event.created, all budget events, velocity.*, session.*, tag_budget.*, request.blockedCloudflare Queue5 retries, exponential backoff
+Proxy-sidecost_event.created, all budget events, velocity.*, session.*, tag_budget.*, customer_budget.*, loop.detected, plan_limit.exceeded, request.blockedCloudflare Queue5 retries with a 10-second delay between attempts

 Both paths sign payloads identically — your verification code works the same regardless of which path delivered the event.